 Algorithms determine your risk of death and set your monthly premiums.
 The premiums you might pay for this type of insurance may be roughly the same as if you underwent a traditional medical exam.
 The coverage levels are also about the same as traditional life insurance.

 The process for applying for simplified issue life insurance is similar to that of accelerated underwriting life insurance, except that you may have to answer fewer questions.
 In addition, the software generally checks fewer personal records.
 The turnaround for acceptance is usually quicker, sometimes as soon as the same day you apply.
 The flip side to this greater convenience is that there may be a greater chance you will be turned down for a policy.

 In addition, premiums for simplified issue insurance may be higher than standard life insurance.
-These types of policies could also have lower limits on the amount of coverage you can buy.
-But for certain persons and certain needs, they may be the ideal choice—a way to buy some valuable life insurance protection quickly and easily.
+These types of policies could also have lower limits on the amount of coverage you could buy.
+But for certain persons and certain needs, they may be the ideal choice—a way to buy some valuable life insurance coverage quickly and easily.

 Guaranteed issue life insurance doesn’t require you to submit to a medical exam or to answer any questions, and you can’t be turned down for medical reasons.
 Guaranteed issue is usually more expensive than simplified issue life insurance or accelerated underwriting life insurance.
 In addition, the maximum amount of coverage offered is usually lower than with those other types of policies.

 Many policies have a “graded death benefit,” meaning that if you die within a specified window of time after the start of your policy, the insurance company may refund the premium paid into the policy, but not pay the death benefit.
 Sometimes companies allow adults as young as 45, up to 80 to apply for this type of insurance.

 Guaranteed issue usually isn’t the first choice of people who could qualify for another kind of no-exam life insurance.
 But it allows people who might not be accepted for any other kind of insurance to get coverage.